Hull One World Shop Logo Fairtrade Label

 Add the curry powder and fry a little more.

-Then use the wine to de-glaze the pan, and add the tomato puree, lemon juice, bay leaf, salt and pepper.
+Use the wine to de-glaze the pan, and add the tomato puree, lemon juice, bay leaf, salt and pepper.

 Simmer for 20 minutes to reduce the liquid volume